-Eduardo Silva Romero, Leader of Dechert’s International Arbitration practice, focuses his practice on litigation and arbitration matters, particularly international disputes involving state entities, as well as Spanish and Latin American parties.
+Eduardo Silva Romero, Leader of Dechert’s International Arbitration practice, focuses his practice on arbitration matters, particularly international disputes involving state entities, as well as Spanish and Latin American parties.

 An acknowledged expert in international arbitration, Mr. Silva Romero has supervised numerous proceedings before arbitration panels worldwide.
 Former Deputy Counsel, Counsel, and Deputy Secretary General of the ICC International Court of Arbitration, Mr. Silva Romero has far-reaching experience including international sales and distribution contracts, construction, oil, M&A and electricity-related disputes.
 He has advised on arbitration matters conducted under the auspices of the ICC, ICSID, AAA and the Stockholm Chamber of Commerce as well as in ad- hoc proceedings under the UNCITRAL arbitration rules.